 - Business hours should be set as the regular customer-facing hours of operation.

 - PROPER CATEGORY SELECTION IS A MUST!

-Boost your local SEO by choosing the most accurate categories for your business as possible.
+Boost your Google Maps SEO by choosing the most accurate categories for your business as possible.
 By doing so, you are clearly communicating to customers (and Google) what kinds of services your business provides.
 Instead of picking a broad, loosely focused category that describes your business, go for the narrow, specific category.
 The more specific, the better.
 This will greatly enhance user experience.

 Example Categories (Don’t just select “law firm” unless you have many practice areas:

 - Bankruptcy Attorney

 - Family Law Attorney

 - Estate Planning Attorney